Ted Leather: Military service

+Member of UK Parliament

-At the 1945 general election Leather stood without success in the Bristol South constituency, but at the 1950 general election he was elected as Member of Parliament (MP) for North Somerset.
+At the 1945 general election, Leather stood without success in the Bristol South constituency, but at the 1950 general election he was elected as Member of Parliament (MP) for North Somerset.
 He was a backbencher throughout the period of Conservative governments from 1951–1964.
-He supported the Unions, and held office in the Association of Supervisory Staffs, Executives and Technicians and supported the miners.
-Leather never held political office but was a popular speaker at Party Conference and other events, as well as on radio and television.
+He supported the unions, and held office in the Association of Supervisory Staffs, Executives and Technicians and supported the miners.
+Leather never held political office but was a popular speaker at party conferences and other events, as well as on radio and television.
 He was a One Nation Tory; he forcefully opposed racism and supported the European Union.

 Leather was proposed for a knighthood but, still a Canadian citizen, required the support of the Canadian government which had not made any honour recommendation for some years; Prime Minister John Diefenbaker declined to support the recommendation.

-He was eventually knighted in 1962 when he was made a Knight Bachelor, having taken British citizenship.
-He quit Westminster in 1964 because of illness.
+Leather was eventually knighted in 1962 when he was made a Knight Bachelor, having taken British citizenship.
+He quit Westminster in 1964.
 Poor health and the low pay for MPs forced Leather to retire from Parliament at the 1964 general election and enter business.
-He returned to the political scene a few years later, as vice-chairman of the National Union of Conservative and Unionist Associations, taking a leading role in fund raising and at Party Conference.
+He returned to the political scene a few years later, as vice-chairman of the National Union of Conservative and Unionist Associations, taking a leading role in fundraising and at party conference.

+Governor of Bermuda

 In 1973, following the murder of Sir Richard Sharples, Leather was appointed Governor of Bermuda.
-Despite the assassination of his predecessor and an aide, he lived informally and mixed with locals; he continued to live in Bermuda after his retirement in 1977.
+Despite the assassination of his predecessor and an aide, he lived informally and mixed with locals.
+He continued to live in Bermuda after his retirement in 1977.
 He came to the attention of the Commissioner of the Bermuda Police Force after riding his bicycle recklessly.
 He became the local representative of N M Rothschild & Sons and wrote several thrillers.
 As Governor, his nickname was "Imperial Leather", a pun on his surname, position and the famous brand of soap.

 He was appointed KCMG in 1974 and in 1975 became the first Canadian to be appointed KCVO since the future 1st Lord Shaughnessy in 1907.
 Leather was an active freemason and an Anglican lay reader.

 During his time as Governor of Bermuda, Sir Edwin made a significant effort to include a number of influential Bermudians as part of the vice-regal household.
-Among them were Rev. Thomas N. Nisbett, Bermuda's first Black Church of England priest (later Canon Thomas Nisbett), and Major Clinton Eugene Raynor, promoted to Lieutenant-Colonel and appointed Commanding Officer of the Bermuda Regiment (since 2015 the Royal Bermuda Regiment), the local-service regiment of the British Army organised on territorial lines, from 1980 to 1984 (Lieutenant-Colonel Clinton Eugene Raynor, OBE, ED, JP, was later Honorary Colonel of the Royal Bermuda Regiment).
+Among them were Rev. Thomas Nisbett, Bermuda's first Black Church of England priest (later Canon Thomas Nisbett), and Major Clinton Eugene Raynor, promoted to Lieutenant-Colonel and appointed Commanding Officer of the Bermuda Regiment, the local-service regiment of the British Army organised on territorial lines, from 1980 to 1984 (Lt-Col Clinton Eugene Raynor, OBE, ED, JP, was later Honorary Colonel of the Royal Bermuda Regiment).

+Personal life

+Leather married Sheila Greenlees in 1940; they had two daughters.
+Leather's home was Park House, Batheaston.
+His wife predeceased him in 1994.

-He was an accomplished gymnast and founded the International Sports Fellowship.
-Leather was a freemason.
+Leather was an accomplished gymnast and founded the International Sports Fellowship.